Rithanya1R/GameHub_Project/README.md

 - Create a simple GUI for better user interaction
 - Enable saving game progress and scores

+##  Future Scope
+- Add AI opponent and multiplayer mode
+- Create a simple GUI for better user interaction
+- Enable saving game progress and scores

+##  Author
+ R Rithanya
+ ravirithanya1@gmail.com

+If this project added value to your learning or work, I’d really appreciate your support by giving it a ⭐ on GitHub.

 ##  Author
  R Rithanya
  ravirithanya1@gmail.com

 If this project added value to your learning or work, I’d really appreciate your support by giving it a ⭐ on GitHub.